Yamunotri Trek- Everything You Need to Know

 Q-2: Is there anywhere to stop for food and to rest during the climb?

-Ans: You will find some refreshment stands where you can buy drinks and basic items along the entire route.
+Ans: You will find some refreshment stands at Phool Chatti and Hanuman Chatti where you can buy drinks and basic items.

 Q-3: Would it be safe to visit Yamunotri by myself?

 Ans: Yes, the route is usually safe and has a lot of visitors, mainly during the pilgrimage season.
-Still, traveling in the morning, joining other pilgrims, and updating someone about your plans can help you stay safe.
+Still, you can stay safe by travelling in the morning, joining other pilgrims, and updating someone about your plans.

 Q-4: In what season should a person plan for the Yamunotri trek?